exasol/script-languages-release/flavors/README.md

 - the `standard` flavors: These flavors include three langauage implementations: Java, Python, and R and a collection of typical libraries
 - the `python-3.6-data-science` flavors: These flavors include Python3 as language and a number of typical data science and machine learning libraries
 - the `r-3.5-data-science` flavors: These flavors include R as language and a large collection of popular R packages.
+- the `python-2.7-legacy` flavor: Same as standard flavor, but also provides support for Python2.7.

 ### Standard flavors